-The US Census Bureau also confirms that Las Vegas is about 43% White, 31% Hispanic, 12% Black, 10% Asian, and 4% other.
+The US Census Bureau also confirms that Las Vegas is about 58.5% White, 33.2% Hispanic, 12% Black, and 6.7% Asian.
 There is a large population of Hawaiian and Pacific Islanders.
 That’s why Las Vegas is often referred to as the “Ninth Island.”
 Flights to and from Hawaii are among the best priced in the US.
 You might consider inexpensive flights another perk of moving to Las Vegas.

 The Best Places to Live in Las Vegas